 The OrthoBiologics Clinic Ltd is an outpatient clinic providing consultations, diagnostics and regenerative medicine treatments of musculoskeletal conditions.
-The Clinic is based at 25 Harley Street, London W1G 9QW.
+The Clinic is based at London Orthopaedic Clinic, King Edward VII’s Hospital, London W1G 6AA.
 Our registered office is at 71-75 Shelton Street, Covent Garden, London WC2H 9JQ.

 The General Data Protection Regulation (GDPR) sets out the basis upon which an individual’s data can be obtained and used.
 The purpose of this Privacy Notice is to explain how The OrthoBiologics Clinic Ltd and our clinicians will manage, in compliance with the law, any personal data that we collect about you when you contact us or use our healthcare services.